rasmuspjohansson/superpoint_transformer/README.md

 <br>

 ## 🏗  Installation
-install.sh is changed for usage on GPU: Quadro RTX 8000 in order for the installation to work you need cuda 12.1 and gcc-11 if there is roblems with instaling cuda 12.1 , make sure to purge cuda from the system
+install_CUDA_ARCH_7_5.sh is setup for usage on GPU: Quadro RTX 8000 install.sh should work on a more modern GPU in order for the installation to work you need cuda 12.1 and gcc-11 if there is roblems with instaling cuda 12.1 , make sure to purge cuda from the system
 ### purge cuda and nvidia driver (only if needed )